blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 ## Casting Clips To Media Devices

-The integration supports casting clips and cameras to supported media devices.
+The integration supports casting clips and camera streams to supported media devices.

 **NOTE: For clips to be castable to media devices, audio is required and may need to be [enabled for recordings](../faqs.md#audio-in-recordings).